MagGenix/RTD-thermometer/README.md

 This code heavily uses examples and libraries from Adafruit's TinyUSB library and MAX31865 library (as well as the SH110X library for the display)!
 It implements a state machine on Core 1 that controls the display and measures temperatures using the MAX31865, while Core 2 and the PIOs are responsible for USB host.

+**See the LICENSE file in the FIRMWARE folder, which accompanies the code, for details on the code copyright and licensing.**

 ## Photos
 ![](RTD-Thermometer.jpg)
 ![](RTD-Thermometer-Demo.gif)